Amelia Court House, Virginia

 Amelia Court House (also known as Amelia Courthouse and Amelia) is the county seat of Amelia County in the U.S. state of Virginia and a census-designated place (CDP).
 The population as of the 2010 census was 1,099.
-The town was named for Princess Amelia of Great Britain, the daughter of Great Britain's King George II, in 1735.
+The town was named for Princess Amelia of Great Britain, the second daughter of Great Britain's King George II, in 1735.

 History

 Amelia Court House was founded in a rural area of the Virginia Piedmont developed for plantations of mixed crops.
 In the 19th century, spas were developed around nearby mineral springs, which served as vacation destinations for travelers.
 Visitors arrived by railroad after one was built to serve the area.
 Among the planters who came to the spas with their families was Robert E. Lee, the future Confederate general.

-By the 1860s, the village was served by the Richmond and Danville Railroad (later the Southern Railway).
+By the 1850s, the new Richmond and Danville Railroad (later the Southern Railway) had been extended to the village.
 The R&D was a crucial supply line for the Confederacy during the Civil War.
 After General Robert E. Lee retreated from Petersburg in 1865, he spent April 4 and 5 in Amelia Court House waiting for desperately needed supplies from Richmond.
 Those supplies never arrived.
 Instead, a train came through carrying government documents.
 The last major engagement of Lee's army with Union forces occurred April 6, 1865, on the border of Amelia County at the Battle of Sayler's Creek.
 Lee surrendered at Appomattox Court House on April 9, 1865.